On the undecidability of quantum channel capacities

-\paragraph{Intuitive approach of \textsf{QMA}-hardness} We prove \cref{thm:QMA} directly from the definition of \textsf{QMA}.
-The starting point is to consider an equivalent characterisation of the class \textsf{QMA}, in which a verifier, given an input $x$ from some \textsf{QMA} language, produces a classical description of a quantum circuit $V(x)$ The corresponding channel $\Phi_{V(x)}$ receives a proof state $\rho$ from a proof register and outputs state $\Phi_{V(x)}(\rho)$ on a single qubit decision register $R$.
-The probability the verifier accepts is then given by $\bra{1}\Phi_{V(x)} \ket{1}$.
-The intuitive approach for a reduction would be to pick two channels whose quantum capacity is well understood and exemplify the extremes of having full capacity, $\mc{Y}$, and having no capacity $\mc{N}$.
+\paragraph{Intuitive approach of \textsf{QMA}-hardness.} An intuitive approach for the reduction would be to choose two channels whose quantum capacities are well understood and exemplify the extremes: a channel $\Phi_{\mathcal{Y}}$ with full capacity, and a channel $\Phi_{\mathcal{N}}$ with zero capacity.
 We then consider the following construction.
-Fix a \textsf{QMA} language $(Y,N)$, and map each instance $x$ to a channel $\Phi_x$ defined as follows. $\Phi_x$ first applies the verification channel $\Phi_{V(x)}$, then appends an auxiliary register $R'$.
-Conditioned on the decision register $R$, it applies $\mc{Y}$ to $R'$ if $R$ is in the state $\ketbra{1}$, and applies $\mc{N}$ to $R'$ if $R$ is in the state $\ketbra{0}$.
-At a heuristic level, this construction suggests the desired reduction: if $x \in Y$, then $\Phi_x$ behaves similarly to $\mc{Y}$ and has large quantum capacity, while if $x \in N$, then $\Phi_x$ behaves similarly to $\mc{N}$ and has small quantum capacity.
-While this outline seems promising, the quantum capacity $Q(\Phi)$ is unwittingly difficult to analyse, even for channels constructed from seemingly simple components.
-To address this, we introduce a variant of the well-known direct sum of quantum channels, which we call the \emph{projective direct sum}, and show that, together with an appropriate choice of $\mc{Y}$ and $\mc{N}$, the spirit of this approach can be made rigorous.
+Fix a \textsf{QMA} language $(Y,N)$, and map each instance $x$ to a channel $\Phi_x$ defined as follows. $\Phi_x$ first applies the Stinespring dilation $U_x$ of the verification channel $\Phi_{V(x)}$ to the first register $R$, say of the input state $\rho$, and then measures $R$ in the computational basis.
+Conditioned on the first bit of decision register $R$, it applies $\Phi_{\mathcal{Y}}$ to $R'$, the second register of $\rho$ if $R$ is in the state $\vert 1 \rangle \langle 1 \vert$, and applies $\Phi_{\mathcal{N}}$ to $R'$ if $R$ is in the state $\vert 0 \rangle \langle 0 \vert$.
+At a heuristic level, this construction suggests the desired reduction: if $x \in Y$, then $\Phi_x$ behaves similarly to $\Phi_{\mathcal{Y}}$ and has large quantum capacity, while if $x \in N$, then $\Phi_x$ behaves similarly to $\Phi_{\mathcal{N}}$ and has small quantum capacity.

+While this approach seems promising, the quantum capacity $Q(\Phi)$ is notoriously difficult to analyse, even for channels constructed from seemingly simple components.
+To address this, we introduce a variant of the well-known direct sum of quantum channels, which we call the \emph{symmetric direct sum}, and show that, together with an appropriate choice of $\Phi_{\mc{Y}}$ and $\Phi_{\mc{N}}$, the spirit of this approach can be made rigorous.